 - Flamingos have webbed feet that provide them support on soft mud.

 - Webbed feet also allow them to swim on the water surface while feeding when water is beyond the depth of their wading.

-- Webbed feet even make them able to run on water when they are gaining speed before take off into the air.
+- Webbed feet even make them able to run on the water when they are gaining speed before taking off into the air.